 The boys knew they had talent and they thirsted for musical training, but their father would not permit it.
 One afternoon when his parents were not home, Walter took the motor off the family washing machine, went into town and traded the motor for a cornet (a small brass horn.)
 He knew he would get a whipping for what he had done, but he wanted to have his horn.

 On New Year’s Day, 1919, Walt’s brother, Les, received a scolding from their father for not having milked the cows properly.
 All of a sudden Les said, “All right, this is it!
 I’ll never milk again!
 I’m leaving!”
 Les walked out, and Walt went with him.
-Walt was 14 and Les 15 years old, and what one did, the other did.
+Walt was fourteen and Les fifteen years old, and what one did, the other did.

 In the freezing weather Walt and Les walked away from the farm and went into town.
 They got a job guarding tools at a construction site.
 The construction was right next door to the town’s hotel, so Walt and Les would take turns running into the hotel lobby to get warm.
 When one of the bellboys at the hotel left, Les got his job.
 Walt still had to guard the tools, but a few days later a busboy at the hotel left, so Walt got that job.
 The boys did eventually return home to live but they continued to work in town.
 They saved money for their dreamed-of future trip to Hollywood, where they planned to begin careers in show business.